 So, how does a woman who has achieved so much in her short life continue to push boundaries?
 “I always try to remind myself why I started something and where I come from.
 Your reason for starting will always center you.
 I come from humble beginnings and that has played a critical factor in my drive, discipline and persevering.
 I challenge myself by embarking on new tasks however challenging and using the people in my circles as mentors,” Juanita says.

 I don’t want what I leave behind materially in the world to be my legacy.
 It should be how I made people feel and how I touched people’s lives and made them become better human beings.

 As a boss lady, Juanita must use her time very wisely, as time is money especially in this rapidly changing media and creative industry.
 “The media and creative industry in South Africa is rapidly evolving.
 We have witnessed the increase in embracing and celebrating our history, culture and identity within the industry and becoming unapologetic about it.
 The media consumption landscape has shifted from consuming content on traditional media platforms to online,” she says.

 Many careers which exist today within the creative industry were born because of the change in the media landscape as described above.
 To name a few, content creators/curators, content marketers, influencers which have become more prevalent over the past few years.
 The industry will continue to evolve and companies which fail to adapt to the changing environment risk growing behind market trends and becoming extinct,” Juanita adds.

-Juanita is on the journey of committing her life to achieving an overall state of wellness mentally, physically, spiritually and emotionally.
-Juanita says she has worked hard to lose 15kg’s in the last year, while making sure she is also looking after her mental health as she embarks on therapy with the quest of overcoming depression, anxiety and insomnia.
+Juanita is on the journey of committing her life to achieve an overall state of wellness mentally, physically, spiritually and emotionally.
+Juanita says she has worked hard to lose 15kg’s in the last year while making sure she is also looking after her mental health as she embarks on therapy with the quest of overcoming depression, anxiety and insomnia.